wp-plugins/ultimate-coming-soon-page/readme.txt

 *   Completely customizable look and feel including Background Color and Image, Logo, Fonts etc..
 *   Easily add Custom CSS and HTML
 *   Works with several mailing list providers: FeedBurner (More Coming Soon)
-*   Integrated with Google Fonts
+*   Integrated with Google Fonts - Temporally disabled
 *   Visible to only non logged in users so you can build your site will visitors see the "Coming Soon" page.
 *   Uses HTML5 &amp; CSS3